otp-demo/otp-gitops-apps/clusters/cluster-services/vault/README.md

 ```

-The vault will be initalised in a sealed state, each node needs to be unsealed for it to join the cluster.
+The vault will be initalised in a sealed state, **each** node needs to be unsealed for it to join the cluster.
 The unseal keys are used for this purpose.
-You can unseal the other vaults from the same pod its necessary to change.
-This will need to be perfomed 3 times, each time using a different unseal key.
+You can unseal the other vaults from the same pod its not necessary to change.
+This will need to be performed 3 times, each time using a different unseal key.

-Currently this process is not automated.
+**Currently this process is not automated.**

 ```
 exec vault-0 -n vault -- vault operator unseal -address https://vault-2.azure0.vault-internal.vault.svc.clusterset.local:8200 -ca-path /etc/vault-tls/ca.crt